 - Any team playing in a USSSA sanctioned tournament must be properly registered through the USSSA National website.
-The annual team registration fee is $40, or $60 to register USA Elite Select, and is done online with a credit card at www.usssa.com.
+The annual team registration fee is $50 and is done online with a credit card at www.usssa.com.
 The team registration is effective from August 1 to July 31 of the following year.

 - Team rosters must be entered online.
 Once that's completed, the manager should print the roster and get all player and parent signatures.
 We are not requiring that you send a copy of your signed roster to the State Office but you must carry a hardcopy of the official USSSA roster with the team at all times which contains all player and parent (regardless of age group) signatures.
 Any players that are not currently participating on your team should be deleted from your online roster.
 PLEASE DO NOT SEND THE ROSTER TO THE NATIONAL OFFICE IN FLORIDA.

 - Birth Certificates do not need to be filed with the State Office, but legible copies must be kept with the team at all times.
 Failure to show a birth certificate for a player when that player's eligibility is questioned, or showing one that is determined by the tournament director or State Office to be fraudulent, will result in that player being ruled ineligible, and further sanctions may be levied against the team, the manager and/or player(s).